 The Roper House is a Greek Revival home built in 1838 for cotton planter Robert William Roper.
 His father donated funds for Roper Hospital which is still serving people in Charleston.
 Mr. Roper died of Malaria in 1845 and the home has exchanged hands several times.
 I found it interesting that Solomon R. Guggenheim (Guggenheim museum in New York) once owned the home.
 Several former U.S. Presidents and international leaders have visited and stayed in this home.

 The antebellum mansion called “Zero Water Street” (c.
 1837) is one of twelve historic homes on the “High Battery”.
 In the image below, it is the center mansion of the first three shown.
 The third floor suite is available for vacation rental – Zerowaterstreet.com

 The Charles Drayton house (c.
 1885) features Medieval European and Chinese architectural references.
 Drayton came from a family that had made its wealth from a rice plantation (Drayton Hall Plantation).
 After the Civil War, Charles turned his attention to a successful business venture in mining phosphate from the Ashley River near his family’s plantation.

 Two Meeting Street Inn is a popular bed and breakfast on the Battery.

-This post will continue to evolve as I gather more photos and interesting facts about the Battery in my travel to historic Charleston.
-In the meantime, time to catch a carriage and enjoy the ride through the rest of a city with so much still to see.
+This post will continue to evolve as I gather more photos and interesting facts in my travel to historic Charleston.
+In the meantime, catch a carriage and enjoy the ride through a city with so much still to see.

 Where in the world…